bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Add panel with the threshold for counting folds-->
 <!--TODO:AB: Give a physics-based estimation of order of magnitude of dimensionless parameter from literature.
 Good sanity check to see if values are not off the charts!-->

+### Mitotic domains are required for ectopic folding in vivo

 We first asked whether the extension of the germ band alone can generate ectopic folds.
 To that end, we generated double-mutant flies lacking both the cephalic furrow and the mitotic domains by combining *btd* mutants with a loss-of-function allele of *cdc25* or *string* (*stg*), a phosphatase that regulates the cell divisions in cleavage cycle 14 of *Drosophila* [@Edgar1989-hv].
 In *stg* mutants, the formation of the cephalic furrow and of other morphogenetic movements during early gastrulation occur normally [@Edgar1989-hv] ({@fig:stg}a,b, {!@fig:vid-stg-lateral}, {!@fig:vid-stg-dorsal}).
 Compared to wildtype, the ectopic folds in *stg* mutants are less frequent and primarily appear near the trunk--germ interface ({@tbl:stats}), which suggests that mitotic domains affects ectopic folding.
 Indeed, in *btd*--*stg* double-mutant embryos, we find no ectopic folds forming at the head--trunk interface ({@fig:experiments}a,b,j, {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}).
 The experiment shows that mitotic domains are required for ectopic folding, and the push from the germ band extension alone is insufficient to induce ectopic buckling in cephalic furrow mutants.

+### Germ band extension is required for ectopic folding in vivo

 To test whether mitotic domains alone are sufficient to induce ectopic buckling *in vivo*, we mechanically blocked the extension of the germ band in cephalic furrow mutants.
 For that, we cauterized a patch of dorsal tissue, attaching it to the vitelline envelope at the onset of gastrulation ({@fig:experiments}c).